Important information about the coronavirus (COVID- Coronavirus (COVID-19)

 Face to face appointments will be by GP invite only after Triage.
 Please DO NOT enter or attend the surgery without being asked to by a GP.

-Please use Patient Access if you are signed up for this with the practice to request repeat prescriptions or if not you can use the ‘General Enquiry’ option on the On-line Consult Service to order your medication (Please let us know which items you require).
+Please use Patient Access if you are signed up for this with the practice to request repeat prescriptions or if not you can use the ‘General Enquiry’ option on the Online Service to order your medication (Please let us know which items you require).
 Your prescription will be sent direct to your nominated pharmacy using Electonic Prescription Service (EPS).

 If you do not have access to the internet, please telephone us but please be patient as we have been inundated with calls since the changes to our service on Monday.
 Thank you for your understanding at this very difficult time